 Even if you are advertising on a tight budget, you need to find out how much money you have set aside for it.
 You can prioritize and spend money wisely by targeted advertising.

-Below are five tips to advertise your business on a tight budget.
+Below are four tips to advertise your business on a tight budget.

 1. Social media marketing.
-Social media is the buzz word these days.
+Social media is a great tool for marketing.
 Setting up a Facebook page or a Twitter account does not cost anything.
-Creating an interesting Facebook page will your clients a reason to ‘like’ it and become fans.
+Creating an interesting Facebook page will give your clients a reason to ‘like’ it and become fans.
+Avoid posting too much personal stuff if it is your business page.
+Share interesting content.

 Avoid direct selling on Twitter: this is usually considered spam.
 Instead, engage and participate.
-Create interesting content.
 If your content is powerful, people will listen to you.

 Be consistent.
 Create a calendar for social media posting and adhere to your schedule.
 Consistency shows your seriousness.
 You can post to multiple social networks through sites like Hootsuite